Midwestern HomeLife

 Notes

-Make Ahead: Make the cake with the pudding layer up to 24 hours in advance.
+• To make ahead, prepare the cake with the caramel-condensed milk and pudding layers up to 24 hours in advance.
 Wait to whip the cream and add the toppings until just before serving.

 Nutrition